 - Eskom pays a once-off amount to landowners for right of way in the servitude of 55m per 400kV line.
-Compensation is also paid for the potential loss of livelihood as a result of the servitude. - The impact of financial gain should be long-term, because although a onceoff amount is paid, this amount is deemed to reflect the lifelong economic effect. - Land owners are increasingly insisting on an annual access fee, which should be revised annually. - Construction activities will create a number of temporary employment opportunities, for general workers, construction workers (private companies), administrative staff and technical workers (electricians and boilermakers).
+Compensation is also paid for the potential loss of livelihood as a result of the servitude. - The impact of financial gain should be long-term, because although a onceoff amount is paid, this amount is deemed to reflect the lifelong economic effect. - Land owners are increasingly insisting on an annual access fee, which should be revised annually. - People might deliberately move onto the servitude for the purpose of receiving compensation. - Construction activities will create a number of temporary employment opportunities, for general workers, construction workers (private companies), administrative staff and technical workers (electricians and boilermakers).